NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_representation.rst

 connection, shutters, garage), and the number of attributes necessary to describe a given building varies.

-As these attributes are beyond what is typically encompassed in a building inventory, a library of rulesets to infer the HAZUS-required attributes was developed and implemented for the :ref:`lbl-testbed_Atlantic_City` testbed, based upon the fields available in the building inventory, legacy building codes in New Jersey, local construction practices/norms, surveys capturing owner-driven mitigation actions (e.g., [Javeline19]_) and market/industry data.
+As these attributes are beyond what is typically encompassed in a building inventory, a library of rulesets to infer the HAZUS-required attributes was developed and implemented for the `Atlantic County, NJ <https://nheri-simcenter.github.io/R2D-Documentation/common/testbeds/atlantic_city/index.html>`_ testbed, based upon the fields available in the building inventory, legacy building codes in New Jersey, local construction practices/norms, surveys capturing owner-driven mitigation actions (e.g., [Javeline19]_) and market/industry data.
 Where possible, the rulesets are time-evolving, considering the age of